CIEL UK

 Each year CIEL UK organises an annual High Mass and conference in London and publishes English translations of the proceedings of the international CIEL Colloquia.

+History

 2008 Mass and Conference

-The 2008 Mass and Conference took place on Saturday 31 May.
-High Mass was offered by Fr Ignatius Harrison in the London Oratory church at 11:00am, followed by the Conference at 2.30pm in St Wilfid's Hall.
-The theme of this year's conference was "The Liturgical Reforms of Benedict XVI" and a paper was given by distinguished liturgical scholar and deacon Rev Dr Alcuin Reid.
+The 2008 Mass and Conference took place on 31 May.
+The theme was "The Liturgical Reforms of Benedict XVI" and a paper was given by Rev Dr Alcuin Reid.

 2007 Mass and Conference

-The 2007 Annual Mass and conference took place at the London Oratory on Saturday 19 May.
-The Mass was celebrated by the Very Rev. Fr.
-Ignatius Harrison, Cong.
-Orat., Provost of the London Oratory.
-The Mass setting was Giovanni Pierluigi da Palestrina's Missa Brevis, sung by the Choir of the London Oratory and directed by Patrick Russill.
-The theme of the conference given later that day was 'The liturgical devotions to Our Lady'.
+The 2007 Annual Mass and conference took place at the London Oratory on 19 May.
+The Mass was celebrated by Rev. Fr.
+Ignatius Harrison.
+The Mass setting was Giovanni Pierluigi da Palestrina's Missa Brevis, sung by the Choir of the London Oratory and directed by Patrick Russell.
+The theme was 'The liturgical devotions to Our Lady'.
 The speakers were Msgr.
 Michael Schmitz from the Institute of Christ the King and Rev. Fr.
 Jerome Bertram, Cong.
 Orat. from the Oxford Oratory.